jessehao05/howmanyswipes/README.md

 Script that calculates daily meal swipes needed to exhaust all meal swipes by the end of the semester.

+NOTE: The remaining meals doesn't take into account how many more meals you will have today (the start date).
+The actual number of "remaining meals" would be the calculator result plus the additional number of meals you'll have today.

 ## Instructions

 Visit https://jessehao05.github.io/howmanyswipes/